 Areas of Interest: Gastrointestinal Disease, IBS, food intolerances, FODMAPs, Bariatric (obesity) surgery, fad diets & the non-diet approach to weight management.

 Charlene has been a DAA Spokesperson since 2012.
-Her recent recent interviews as a DAA Spokesperson have included many national newspaper articles, magazines and radio programs and has previously featured on the Channel Nine news.
+Her recent interviews as a DAA Spokesperson have included national newspaper articles, magazines and radio programs and has previously featured on the Channel Nine news.